 In July 2012, Mete was appointed as a football scout for Arsenal Football Club for the youth department.
 After spending three seasons at Arsenal, he signed for Southampton as a scout for their youth department.

-Dr Kevin Curran is a Reader in Computer Science at the University of Ulster and group leader for the Ambient Intelligence Research Group.
+Kevin Curran is a Professor in Computer Science at the University of Ulster and group leader for the Ambient Intelligence Research Group.

 He is a fellow of the British Computer Society, a senior member of the Association for Computer Machinery, a senior member of the Institute of Electrical and Electronics Engineers, and a fellow of the higher education academy.
 He is also an IEEE (Institute of Electrical and Electronics Engineers) Technical Expert for Internet/Security matters and a member of the EPSRC Peer Review College.